 After you file a complaint at the Probate and Family Court, you have to “serve” the person you are taking to court.

-Serving is the formal way to tell another person you are taking him or her to court.
+Serving is the formal way to tell another person you are taking them to court.
 That person is called the “defendant.”

 The Track Assignment Notice tells you: